 IB credit and/or advanced course placement is awarded for scores of 5 or better in Higher Level IB courses.
 Babson Curriculum/IB Exam Equivalents (pdf)

 French Baccalaureate credit and/or advanced course placement is awarded for a coefficient of 4 or higher with a score of 12 or above.
-Credit will be given for Economics, History and Geography, Mathematics, Philosophy, Physics, Language and Literature.
+Credit will be given for Economics, History and Geography, Mathematics, Philosophy, Language and Literature.
 An Official Transcript is required to receive credit for French Baccalaureate.

 Swiss Maturité credit and/or advanced course placement is awarded for scores of 4 or better.

 College coursework completed while in high school will be considered for credit if the course(s) was offered by an accredited college or university, taught by a college professor, and the credits for the course(s) were not counted toward the student’s high school diploma and do not appear on the high school transcript.
 The course must also either be in a class made up of primarily college students or be delivered on, or in the case of distance or blended learning, from a college campus.